allancomeau/rent-vs-buy/FAQ.md

 Poterba's formula (1984) captures the annual economic cost of ownership per dollar of house value: interest rate + property taxes + depreciation/maintenance − expected appreciation.
 For typical inputs (6% mortgage, 1.5% property tax, 2–3% depreciation, minus 3–4% appreciation), user cost runs 6–10% of home value annually.
 Tax deductions reduce this for itemizers, but with ~90% of filers taking the standard deduction, the subsidy is smaller than commonly assumed.

 **Q53.
 Does homeownership build more wealth than renting and investing?**
 It depends entirely on assumptions.
 Shiller's ~0.7% real appreciation versus the stock market's ~7% real return would seem to favor renting-and-investing.
 But housing has leverage (5:1 typical), imputed rent yield (3–5%), and forced savings.
 The total return including imputed rent makes housing more competitive (Jordà et al., 2019).
 The real question is behavioral: will you actually invest the difference?
-The **[renter discipline slider]** lets you model this honestly.
+The **[investment discipline slider]** lets you model this honestly.

 ---